ggxchain/documentation/src/developer-documentation/architecture/consensus.md

 ### Block Production: AURA

-AURA (Authority Round) is a block production algorithm used in the Golden Gate network.
+AURA (Authority Round) is a block production algorithm used in the GGX chain network.

 In the AURA algorithm, a designated set of authorities or validators take turns producing blocks in a round-robin fashion.
 The authorities are typically trusted participants within the network, such as known organizations or entities.